delphidabbler/codesnip/Docs/ReadMe.txt

 Each user can configure compilers differently.

-Delphi XE2 to XE8 and Delphi 10.4 Sydney may need to be configured to search for required units in the correct namespaces.
+Delphi XE2 and later may need to be configured to search for required units in the correct namespaces.
 This is explained in the Add/Edit Snippet Dialogue Box help topic and in the FAQ at https://github.com/delphidabbler/codesnip-faq/blob/master/UsingCodeSnip.md#faq-1

 Any type of snippet other than "freeform" can be test compiled.